 One day I decided to use my plastic proofing basket that the dough always stuck in to make bread.
 I had read that high hydration breads tend to stick in these baskets so I figure if I did a normal 67% hydration bread that it might just work out alright.
 I had some bread flour left over and thought I would just use that for the dough.
 The flour wasn't enough for the simple formula that I had come up with so I said to myself no problem I'll just add in a little bit of my home milled flour.
 It was a winter night when I mixed it up and the house and water were cold.
 I had left out dough on the counter over night before when the house is cold and it rises just right during the time I'm sleeping.
 That is what I did with the first loaf that I made this way.
 When I got up in the morning it had fully raised so I baked the bread.
 That bread had such a wonderful flavor I just had to figure out what I had done to make it taste that way.
 I started looking at bread books and reading about breads that were similar in technique to the bread I had made.
 In the end I came to the conclusion that I had combined two different techniques to make my bread.
 I think if a person would translate the names of these breads from French to English you would get Old Country Bread but I'm not sure.
 Here is a picture of the last loaf that I made, I think it is just beautiful.

-|Whole Wheat Flour||77 g||2.72 oz||14.95%|
+|Whole Wheat Flour||77 grams||2.72 oz||14.95%|

-|Preferment 67% hydration||129 g||4.55 oz||25.05%|
+|Preferment 67% hydration||129 grams||4.55 oz||25.05%|

-- Total Flour Weight: 515 grams / 18.17 ounces
+- Total Flour Weight:

-Bakers percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
-Flour from the Starter is not counted.
-Note: This recipe was uploaded in grams and has been automatically converted to other measures, let us know of any corrections.
+Percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
+Flour from the starter is not counted.
+This recipe was originally in grams and has been automatically converted to other measures.

 The only question after I had made the first bread was could I do it again or would the discovery be lost forever?
 I have made the bread four times now and the last bread is very close to the first bread that I made so I feel that this is what makes it taste so good.